Finding a new job when you don't know what you're looking for or want

 Job Likes and Dislikes

-• Make a list of what you enjoy about - your current job - the company/industry sector - your team/your manager - the culture
+Make a list of what you enjoy about

 What's not right?

-• Think about what you're doing in your job or what is it about your job that isn’t “really you” or doesn’t feel right?
+Think about what you're doing in your job or what it is about your job that isn’t “really you” or doesn’t feel right?
 Has your role changed since you started and are some of those changes contributing to your dissatisfaction?
 Do you work in a team that's not really collaborative?
 Would you prefer to work in a large or small company based on your current or past experience?
 Which manager(s) have you really got on with and why?
 Where did you feel you had the greatest sense of achievement?

 Strengths & Weaknesses

-• List out your strengths and ask yourself if they’re being utilized in your current job?
+List out your strengths and ask yourself if they’re being utilized in your current job?
 If you're a people person who never gets to speak to anyone other than your immediate team, is that something that needs to be a focus in your next role?
 Do you love number crunching but you only get to input data instead of analysing it?
 Do you need to be challenged and have a varied role or are you happy doing something more routine?

-• Similarly, list out your weaker areas and ask yourself whether they form a small or significant part of your job.
+List out your weaker areas and ask yourself whether they form a small or significant part of your job.
 Having to do something that’s not really a strength takes extra effort and can contribute to pressure and stress.
 Knowing what you should be avoiding in a new role can ensure you ask the right questions of a company when interviewing.

 Skills & Values

-• What are your values and do you need to be in a company whose culture and values match yours?
+What are your values and do you need to be in a company whose culture and values match yours?
 Is it important for you to be in an organisation that demonstrates honesty, integrity, professionalism, environmental/sustainable goals?
 Does the industry sector matter in terms of your values?
 Do you need to feel that the work you're doing is valuable in some way?

 What's important to you?

-• Write down and put in order of importance what you want from your next role but also what you want to get out of life in general.
+Write down and put in order of importance what you want from your next role and also what you want to get out of life in general.
 Keep in mind any factors that you may not be able to change and which could have an impact such as financial, family, location etc

-• Think about what you’re prepared to compromise on in a new role and how important that might be to your decision.
+Think about what you’re prepared to compromise on in a new role and how important that might be to your decision.
 Are you prepared to take a step back if needed – not just in terms of level of role but also financially?

-• Think about what motivates and drives you (what you’re passionate about) and whether those things could be the basis for a new job or role.
+Think about what motivates and drives you (what you’re passionate about) and whether those things could be the basis for a new job or role.
 What makes you happy at work and if you would do a job for free because you love doing it, are there jobs out there that are similar?

-And don't forget - if writing all these lists seems too hard or your head is still in a spin, please do get in touch.
+And don't forget - if writing all these lists is too hard or your head is still in a spin, please do get in touch.
 Sometimes a conversation with someone who’s independent and removed from your situation can help bring clarity to your thoughts.

 Other relevant posts you may be interested in: